-Imperial College Healthcare Charity awards over £1 million every year to a variety of projects, clinical research and healthcare studies.
+Imperial Health Charity awards over £1 million every year to a variety of projects, clinical research and healthcare studies.
 Here are a few examples of projects we have funded and what they have achieved:

 London is a region that consistently struggles to meet the national target of 75% attendance rates for breast screening appointments.
 Over 1600 women living in the London Borough of Hillingdon took part in a pioneering year-long study funded by the charity, which showed how a text message reminder sent 48 hours before a scheduled breast screening appointment can significantly improve uptake by patients by 6%.
 Women aged 47 to 53 who received a text reminder are significantly more likely to attend their first breast screening appointment (69% attendance) than women in a control group who were not sent a text reminder (63%).

 Catherine Lyons, a head and neck clinical nurse specialist was awarded £60,000 to set up a new clinic to support recently diagnosed head and neck cancer patients.
 The clinic at Charing Cross Hospital comprises Catherine, a dietitian and a speech and language therapist and provides a calm, quiet environment where further advice and information about a patient’s treatment can be given, alongside nutritional, communication and swallowing assessments.
 Patients use the clinic to talk about their concerns, such as approaching the topic with family members or dealing with their treatment.
 So far over 70 patients and been seen.

 Sleep is a crucial part of any patient’s recovery, so thanks to a £100,000 grant, Professor Christine Norton and her team conducted a ground-breaking study across 18 wards and found that on average, patients said they were sleeping five hours a night.